atomist/sdm-pack-aspect/docs/developer.md

 ## Aspects

 ### Aspect interface
-The following are the methods share by all aspects.
+The following are the methods shared by all aspects.
 Many are optional:

 ```typescript
 export interface Aspect<FPI extends FP = FP> {